libreswitch/ops/docs/AAA_cli.md

 show radius-server
 ```
 #### Description
-This command displays all configured RADIUS servers, with the following information for each server:
+Displays all configured RADIUS servers, with the following information for each server:
 - IP addresss
 - Shared secrets
 - Ports used for authentication